 Transfer Information Resources

-If you are a student in need of assistance or a representative from a college or university desiring to visit NEO or advertise a transfer fair, contact Ryan Orcutt, academic advisor at firstname.lastname@example.org or 918-540-6314.
-His office is located in the basement of the Library Administration Building in the Center for Academic Success and Advisement (CASA)
+If you are a student in need of assistance or a representative from a college or university desiring to visit NEO or advertise a transfer fair, contact Keeley Adams, Success Center Coordinator at Keeley.Adams@neo.edu or 918-540-6971.
+Her office is located in the basement of the Library Administration Building.

 Information about transferring courses to NEO College is available on the Transfer of Credits page.